waughsh/waughsh.github.io/_posts/2018-07-02-summer-research-journal.md

 title: Summer Research Journal
 draft: true
 ---

+## Spring 2019 Ideas

+1. Examine if using BERT as the ground-truth vector space, can we build efficient VAE on top of it??
+So that given any vector, we can generate a sentence?
+Probably has to be reversible...

 ## Project 1: Treating CSU/PP Corpra as Testbeds for Unsupervised NLP Methods

 Rethinking about the problems from the DeepTag Project: comparing on the effectiveness of Unsupervised Learning Methods in NLP, applied to a clinical setting, and improve PP performance.